Church Coronavirus (COVID-19) Updates

 - Please enter through the South foyer doors.
 The doors will be open 30 minutes before Mass (45 minutes before the 9:30 am Sunday Mass for those who want to pray the rosary at 9:00 am), and will be locked when Mass begins.

-- A staff member will be there to greet you.
+- A staff member or volunteer will be there to greet you.

 - You will need to use the hand sanitizer located in the South foyer as you enter.

 - Please arrive early.
 We want to avoid the situation where the majority of the people coming to a Mass all show up 5 minutes before Mass begins.

 - As you are entering the south foyer and walking up to the church please remain socially distant from other people that are entering at the same time as you.

 - Pews that are available for seating will not be roped off.
 Only sit in these pews.